 Configure Oracle Metrics Data Sources

-Use the information on this page to configure a connection to your metrics data sources.
+This page describes how to configure a connection to your Oracle metrics data sources for Pulse Advisors.

-Use the information on this tab to configure connectivity to AGA metrics where the AGA data source is on the same Oracle instance as the Platform schema.
+Use the information in this section to configure connectivity to the AGA metrics schema where the AGA data source is on the same Oracle instance as the Platform schema.